Social media marketing is a bit like busking at a train station. There are plenty of people around, but they aren't specifically there to hear you.

 With online form builders like Paperform you can build your own online forms in a few minutes.
 Just choose a template based on your specific needs, then customise it to suit your brand.

 You can host your form on its own dedicated webpage, or embed it anywhere on your website—in blog posts, on pages, in a popup, or tucked away neatly in a sidebar.
 Use WordPress?
-The process is easier than ever with our new plugin.
+The process is easier than ever with our dedicated WordPress plugin.

 So we've looked at the best methods to capture email subscribers and you're ready to employ some of these strategies.
 But, no matter what capture methods you use, there are a few principles you should keep in mind.